-The Federal Action Plan on Nature-based Solutions for Climate and Biodiversity will gear certain measures under the DAS programme more specifically to Nature-based Climate Action.
+The Federal Action Plan on Nature-based Solutions for Climate and Biodiversity will gear certain measures under the DAS programme more specifically to nature-based climate action.

 - Open a funding window to promote climate change adaptation managers.
-Broaden the role of climate change adaptation managers and expand the consultation and qualification services of the Zentrum KlimaAnpassung (climate adaptation centre), aligning its work more towards Nature-based Solutions. - Support follow-on investment projects from the first programming cycle 2021/22, dedicated solely to NbS. - Open the first funding window for innovative model projects, directing it at projects dealing solely with Nature-based Climate Action and the use of NbS. - 9.8 Advancing Nature-based Climate Action through landscape planning A range of ecosystems, for example forests, floodplains, peatlands and different urban green spaces, have the potential to make a significant contribution to Nature-based Climate Action.
+Broaden the role of climate change adaptation managers and expand the consultation and qualification services of the Zentrum KlimaAnpassung (climate adaptation centre), aligning its work more towards Nature-based Solutions. - Support follow-on investment projects from the first programming cycle 2021/22, dedicated solely to NbS. - Open the first funding window for innovative model projects, directing it at projects dealing solely with nature-based climate action and the use of NbS.

+9.8 Advancing nature-based climate action through landscape planning

+A range of ecosystems, for example forests, floodplains, peatlands and different urban green spaces, have the potential to make a significant contribution to nature-based climate action.
 Alongside the active management of their use, these sites need to be protected with planning instruments.
-Landscape planning pursuant to sections 8 ff of the Federal Nature Conservation Act (BNatSchG) can serve as a model for relevant measures by identifying suitable areas, quantifying their potential services and integrating safeguards in overall spatial scheduling and urban land use planning.
+Land-scape planning pursuant to sections 8 ff of the Federal Nature Conservation Act (BNatSchG) can serve as a model for relevant measures by identifying suitable areas, quantifying their potential services and integrating safeguards in overall spatial scheduling and urban land use planning.

 Landscape structure planning is key here.
-It specifies provisions of the landscape programme, while also fulfilling essential service functions for municipal landscape planning, such as preparing regional climate scenarios, compiling information on abiotic environmental media (e.g. carbon-rich soils) and land uses, or by drafting regional sensitivity and vulnerability analyses.
+It specifies provisions of the landscape programme, while also fulfilling essential service functions for municipal landscape planning, such as preparing regional climate scenarios, compiling information on abiotic environmental media (for example carbon-rich soils) and land uses, or by drafting regional sensitivity and vulnerability analyses.
 Landscape planning procedures must also fulfil their legal mandate by internally addressing and resolving conflicting goals.
 Synergies or conflicts with other disciplines or planning levels can also be identified at the level of the landscape master plan, allowing synergies to be exploited and conflicts averted.